 With a budget in hand, you can start to prioritize the allocation of incentive compensation across the dependent teams.
 In my experience, this exercise tends to concentrate, not distribute, incentive compensation because you realize there isn’t enough money to go around.

 Incentives are a powerful component to compensation.
 They drive performance and accountability.
 They can also be used to ensure alignment.
-Have a fresh look at how your incentives and compensation will drive customer success in 2017.
+Have a fresh look at how your incentives and compensation will drive customer success.